Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Introduction

-Since the early 19th century \cite{finger2001origins} vision scientists devoted to the study of biological vision have likewise developed a variety of experimental techniques for estimating the visual information used by the primate visual system when engaged in similar perceptual and cognitive tasks such as visual search, localization, and recognition.
+Since the early 19th century \cite{finger2001origins} vision scientists devoted to the study of biological vision have also developed a variety of experimental techniques for estimating the visual information used by the primate visual system when engaged in similar perceptual and cognitive tasks such as visual search, localization, and recognition.
 Among these are measures of visual change sensitivity (discrimination accuracy), visuospatial memory (spatial localization estimation), as well as explicit reports of visual recognizability.
-In this work, we used six different perceptual tasks (three eye-movement tasks (Fig. \ref{fig:Tasks}C and Fig. \ref{fig:Human-Maps}A), a change sensitivity task (Fig. \ref{fig:Tasks}B and Fig. \ref{fig:Human-Maps}A), a spatial localization task (Fig. \ref{fig:Tasks}D and Fig. \ref{fig:Human-Maps}A), and explicit visual recognizability estimates using a recent behavioral task \cite{henderson2018meaning,henderson2017meaning} (Fig. \ref{fig:Tasks}A and Fig. \ref{fig:Human-Maps}A).
+In this work, we obtained estimates from six different perceptual tasks, including explicit visual recognizability estimates using a recent behavioral task \cite{henderson2018meaning,henderson2017meaning} (Fig. \ref{fig:Tasks}A and Fig. \ref{fig:Human-Maps}A), a two-alternative forced choice (2AFC) change sensitivity task (Fig. \ref{fig:Tasks}B and Fig. \ref{fig:Human-Maps}A), eye-tracking fixations (Fig. \ref{fig:Tasks}C and Fig. \ref{fig:Human-Maps}A), and a spatial localization task (Fig. \ref{fig:Tasks}D and Fig. \ref{fig:Human-Maps}A).

 We then compared them to estimates of ANN visual selectivity using a variety of pretrained models and visualization techniques including guided backpropagation and techniques based on class activation mapping.
-We used a range of model types, including early convolutional networks like AlexNet \cite{krizhevsky2012imagenet}, as well as recent near-state-of the-art models, such as EfficientNet \cite{tan2019efficientnet}.
+We used a range of model types, including early convolutional networks like AlexNet \cite{krizhevsky2012imagenet}, as well as recent state-of the-art models, such as Visual Transformer (ViT) \cite{dosovitskiy2020image} and EfficientNet \cite{tan2019efficientnet} models.